BigMike502/LizenbyPortfolio/README.md

     The Header, Nav, and Foother have diffrent state changes between all 3 media queries.
 More Information below in CSS and JavaScript sections.

-    All paragraphs are at a 6% padding from the edge of the parrent by deafault. (left and right).

     As I have been working in this project I have been looking at Edge, Firefox and Chrome.

     ### Portfolio Section : I made some manipulation's to the Youtube Iframes.
 I Removed the Youtube Logo that generally shows up on the right side of the youtube controls for embedded contact.
 I also changed the rel=0 so the "recomended" video's when the video is paused or ends pops up with video's from the clients channel.
 I also made it so the controls when the video is playing disaperaed with autohide=1.
 These changes are in the src link.
 These are NOT default option avalible in youtube but are part of the API for youtube.